 Bring It Down the Sides of a Sink

 Starting from scratch?
 The dark green bathroom at the Kalon Studio L.A. showroom compels us to use tile all over.
 The small squares continue down the wall and over the front of the sink, creating a waterfall-like illusion.
 But why stop there?
 D-Tile’s curved pieces make it possible to work around turns and corners.

 Paint the Trim

 Most ceramic tiles can be painted as long as they’re not subject to water.
 According to Sherwin-Williams, you’ll have to clean and lightly sand the surface first (as you would a wall) and go over it with an acrylic primer before applying a high-quality latex-based paint.
 You don’t have to go overboard.
-The cobalt blue edges in Jesse Kamm’s Los Angeles kitchen are all that’s needed to make the surface seem intentional.
+The cobalt blue edging in Jesse Kamm’s Los Angeles kitchen is all that’s needed to make the surface seem intentional.

 Take It Outside

 Designer Annie Ritz of AndAndAnd Studio opted for rich green subway tile on all sides of her client’s outdoor kitchen in order to best blend in with the California landscape.
 While the Heath Ceramics rectangles were chosen for their color, they’re also able to withstand years of wear and tear—including the rare L.A. rainstorm.

 Lucky for you, tiled countertops pair perfectly with a hot trend: checkerboard.
 The motif in backsplash form ensures the countertop in Nicole Cohen’s 1920s New Jersey kitchen feel fresh not dated.

 White doorless cabinets help the old-school tile fade into the background in this kitchen, designed by Layne Kula.
 The tonal palette gives the eye a visual breather, guiding you to take in the homeowner’s tableware collection—or the view of the backyard—instead.
 See?
 What’s old can be made new again.